When Do I Do the FAFSA? And Other Financial Aid Questions

 As you begin your financial aid applications, you may have questions about the process, or about how to complete certain sections of the application.
 We took some of our most recent inquires about applying for financial aid and answered them below.
 Read through to learn about the application timeline, divorced parents, reporting assets, and more.

-You'll submit one FAFSA with both parent and student information, though you can log on and complete your sections separately.
-You'll both need to provide the student's full legal name and Social Security number so that the FAFSA can connect your data and pull it into one application.
+You'll submit one FAFSA with both parent and student information, though you will log on with your FSA ID and complete your sections separately.

 I know the FAFSA becomes available on October 1st.
 But when is it due?

-Each school will set its own financial aid deadline, but it's best to complete the FAFSA as soon after October 1st as possible.
+Though the FAFSA is typically available on October 1st of each year, it will not be available until December 2023 for families completing the 2024-25 application.
+Each school sets its own financial aid deadline, but it's best to complete the FAFSA as soon after it becomes available as possible.
 That's because some schools run out of financial aid, so even if a FAFSA is due to school by February 1st, and you meet that date, you could still receive less financial aid than a student who submitted the application months prior.

-Unfortunately, you do have to wait until October 1st of the student's senior year to start the FAFSA.
+Unfortunately, you do have to wait until December 2023 to start the FAFSA.
 Doing the FAFSA before that date means you've done the application for the wrong academic year, and your information won't work for your student's application process.
-Before October 1st you CAN register for your FSA ID, which is the username and password you'll need to sign the FAFSA.
+Before December 2023 you CAN and SHOULD register for your FSA ID, which is the username and password you'll need to sign the FAFSA.
 You can sign up for your FSA ID on the Federal Student Aid site here.

 What tax year will the FAFSA be based on?

 The FAFSA always asks for income information from two years prior.
 Determine the academic year that the student will start college, and two years prior to that year will be the income year of focus.